Cannabis in Italy: Central Directorate for Anti-Drug Services

 Italian military detection dog, with the Police K9 Unit from Padua, inspecting a room for drug residues at the Caserma Ederle, in Vicenza.

 The Central Directorate for Anti-Drug Services (CDA) is a joint organization involving the State Police, the Carabinieri, and the Financial Guard as well as civil administration personnel from the Ministry of the Interior in the fight against drug trafficking.
 The three law enforcement agencies are equally represented in the Directorate, with the director-general being selected every three years from the three agencies on a rotational basis.
-The Directorate was originally instituted as the Anti-Drug Directorate through the Law 685/75 of 1975, and underwent several changes over the years, becoming the Central Anti-Drug Services through the Law 121/81 of 1981, until the Law 16/91 of 1991 defined its current structure and functions.
+The Directorate was originally instituted as the Anti-Drug Directorate through the Law 685/75 of 1975, and underwent several changes over the years, becoming the Central Anti-Drug Services through the Law 121/81 of 1981, until the Law 16/91 of 1991 defined its structure and functions.
 The Directorate is made of three main branches, each containing two Divisions.

 The General and International Affairs (GIA) branch carries out multilateral, training, and legislative initiatives and also provides technical support to the Criminal Police.
 International initiatives are coordinated with the United Nations and the European Union as well as other agencies including the G7 Rome-Lyon Group, the Maritime Analysis and Operations Centre, Ameripol, the Paris Pact Initiative, and the International Drug Enforcement Conference.
 The GIA branch manages training and educational activities at both a national and international level through courses, conferences, and workshops; and it also gives technical-juridical advice with regards to bills and regulations on narcotics and drug trafficking.

 The Studies, Research, and Information (SRI) branch conducts research and intelligence activities, in particular monitoring national and international drug trafficking.
 The analysis includes local consumption statistics, trafficking routes, production and market areas, concealment methods, demographics of the people involved, and evolution of new narcotics.
 At the international level, the SRI branch collaborates with the International Narcotics Control Board.
 It also gathers and processes information from both national and foreign sources regarding drug-related confiscations, arrests, and deaths, subsequently relaying these data to the National Statistics System (SISTAN), as well as using them for internal reports.
 Finally, the SRI branch offers support upon request in terms of providing bibliographical references for academic and research purposes.

 The Anti-Drug Operations (ADO) branch coordinates police activities against drug trafficking through intelligence and strategic, operational, and technical-logistical support both at a national and international level.
 The ADO branch also approves and coordinates undercover operations, manages naval boarding requests against suspicious vessels in international waters, and monitors internet activities related to drug trafficking.